MIT logo

 We are extremely excited about the ongoing development of Kendall Square, and MIT is committed to ushering in enhanced and flexible retail and dining options that fill in the gaps of goods and services the neighborhood needs.
 We have been bringing in unique concepts by strong, local operators who have extended hours beyond the work day, helping to enhance the liveliness of Kendall Square.

 In response to demand for a pharmacy we have designed retail space to accommodate a CVS at 238 Main Street.
 We have also opened a grocer, Brothers Marketplace, at One Broadway in 2019.
 In addition to goods and services, we have added in several all-day dining options with Shy Bird, Locke Bar and DIG at One Broadway.
-We have brought the former Cambridge restaurant/pool hall Flat Top Johnny’s back into Kendall at 238 Main Street, and are expecting to open a ping pong retailer, Ping Pod, in 2024.
+We have brought the former Cambridge restaurant/pool hall Flat Top Johnny’s back into Kendall at 238 Main Street, and opened a ping pong retailer called Ping Pod in June 2024.
 At 314 Main Street, we have relocated the MIT Museum from Central into Kendall, along with the MIT Press.
 Row 34 offers fine dining at 314 Main, and Ripple Café offers more food and beverage options.
 We see envision Kendall Square to be a “coffee to cocktails” environment and look forward to more retail development along Main Street in the near future.

 2. Will you relocate the existing Main Street retailers?